Environmental Protection Agency (EPA).

 3. Enhance the quality, utility, and clarity of the information to be collected.

 4. Minimize the burden of the collection of information on those who are to respond, including through the use of appropriate automated electronic, mechanical, or other technological collection techniques or other forms of information technology, e.g., permitting electronic submission of responses.
-In particular, EPA is requesting comments from very small businesses (those that employ less than 25) on examples of specific additional efforts that EPA could make to reduce the paperwork burden for very small businesses affected by this collection.
+In particular, EPA is requesting comments from very small businesses (those that employ less than 25) on examples of specific additional efforts that EPA could make to reduce the paperwork Start Printed Page 70569burden for very small businesses affected by this collection.

 B. Tips for Preparing Your Comments